NIGEL MILSOM

-Milsom has been awarded three of Australia’s most prestigious painting prizes: The Sir John Sulman Prize (2012), The Doug Moran National Portrait Prize (2013) and The Archibald Prize (2015).
-He received a Master of Fine Arts (Research) from the College of Fine Arts, University of New South Wales, Sydney in 2002.
+He has received three of Australia’s most prestigious painting prizes: the Sir John Sulman Prize (2012), the Doug Moran National Portrait Prize (2013), and the Archibald Prize (2015).
+In 2002, he completed a Master of Fine Arts (Research) at the College of Fine Arts, University of New South Wales, Sydney.

 Key exhibitions